-At an early age, she already had a love for movies and says she learned English by "simply watching a lot of movies".
-The acting bug only kicked in at a much later age as she developed a passion for writing.
-She went off to pursue an impressive academic career before giving in to acting and studied International Business Management at The Hague University (BSc) and Anthropology and Journalism (MA) at the renowned Leiden
+At an early age, she already had a love for movies and says she learned English by "simply watching a lot of TV".
+The acting bug only kicked in at a much later age and she also developed a passion for writing.
+She went off to pursue an academic career before giving in to acting and studied International Business Management at The Hague University (BSc) and Anthropology and Journalism (MA) at the renowned Leiden

 After being featured in the movie "Before You Were Born" (2017) she also started training in filmmaking and screenwriting and soon co-wrote and produced projects like "Fallen from Grace" (2019).
-The horror film projects including Panic (2019) and Tormented (2019) became successful on London's film festival scene and appraised by the Raindance Film Festival.
-Being active in the martial arts and known for being a physical actress with stage combat and stunt performance background, Hanser was cast as the lead in the TV-series pilot "Parasitus" (2019) and the feature film "Blade of the Assassin" (2020) directed by Jopia Productions.
+The horror film projects including Panic (2019) and Tormented (2019) became successful on London's film festival scene and praised by the Raindance Film Festival.
+Being active in the martial arts and known for being a physical actress with stage combat and stunt performance background, Hanser was cast as the lead in the TV-series pilot "Parasitus" (2019) and the feature film "Blade of the Assassin" (2021) directed by Jopia Productions.

 Hanser always believed there should be better roles for women, other than the “desperate housewife”, “promiscuous gangster lover” or “eternally-suffering mother”.
 With a suitcase full of scripts, she picked up the camera and started shooting films herself.
 The only way for her to express her cinematic visions and to give voice to stories about strong women.
 “A Tribute to Frida” is one of the first experimental shorts she shares with the world and was shot, edited, performed and written by Hanser herself.